hasolanor/CFD-porousmedia/README.md

   <li>Species transport depends on the velocity field.
 When the ratio between diffusion and advection fluxes trends to zero, the species aremainly transported following the streamlines.</li>
   <li>Chemical species retention onto the rock surface affects the transport dynamics inside the porous media.
 When there is a retention rate, a part of the injected scalar is retained in the porous medium and it is not recovered at the outlet port.</li>
   <li>The size of the chemical species is a key factor in its transport across the porous medium.
 First, it determines the diffusion coefficient, affecting the hydrodynamic of the process .
 In addition, it condicionates the rock surface capacity to be occuped by the species, being important to determine the evolution of the concentration field over time.   </li>
-  <li>The size of the chemical species is a key factor in its transport across the porous medium.  </li>
 </ul>

 ## Annex 1: Mesh independence analysis